kubernetes/website/content/en/blog/_posts/2019-01-14-apiserver-dry-run-and-kubectl-diff.md

 - While compilers and linters do a good job to detect errors in pull-requests for code, a good validation is missing for Kubernetes configuration files.
-  The existing solution is to run `kubectl apply --dry-run=client`, but this runs a *local* dry-run that doesn't talk to the server: it doesn't have server validation and doesn't go through validating admission controllers.
+  The existing solution is to run `kubectl apply --dry-run`, but this runs a *local* dry-run that doesn't talk to the server: it doesn't have server validation and doesn't go through validating admission controllers.
 As an example, Custom resource names are only validated on the server so a local